United Kingdom and the American Civil War: Trent Affair

 It was generally then agreed that a nation at war had the right to stop and search a neutral merchant ship if it suspected that ship of carrying the enemy's dispatches.
 Mason and Slidell, Wilkes reasoned, were in effect Confederate dispatches and so he had the right to remove them.
 On November 8, 1861, he fired twice across the bow of the Trent, sent a boat's crew aboard, seized the Confederate commissioners, and bore them off in triumph to the US, where they were held prisoner in Boston.
 Wilkes was hailed as a national hero.

 Britain's shortage of cotton was partially made up by imports from India and Egypt; Punch cartoon November 16, 1861.

 The violation of British neutral rights triggered an uproar in Britain.
 Britain sent 11,000 troops to Canada, and the British fleet was put on a war footing with plans to blockade New York City if war broke out.
 In addition, the British put an embargo on the export of saltpetre which the US needed to make gunpowder.
 Approximately 90% of the world's natural reserves of saltpetre were in British territory and the US had a purchasing commission in London buying up every ounce it could get.
 A sharp note was dispatched to Washington to demand the return of the prisoners as an apology.
+Initially, the note was an ultimatum that specifically blamed the Lincoln administration for ordering Wilkes to seize the Trent and would have expelled the American ambassador in London, which would lead to war between Britain and America.
+However, the intervention of Queen Victoria's dying consort, Prince Albert of Saxe-Coburg, would soften the initial British response by suggesting that Wilkes acted without the permission of the US government and would ask them to release the detained envoys.
 Lincoln, concerned about Britain entering the war, ignored anti-British sentiment, issued what the British interpreted as an apology without actually apologizing, and ordered the prisoners to be released.

-War was unlikely in any event, as not only was the United States importing saltpetre from Britain, it was also providing Britain with over 40% of its wheat imports during the war years, and suspension would have caused severe disruption to its food supply.
+Another factor was that the United States was importing saltpetre from Britain, it was also providing Britain with over 40% of its wheat imports during the war years, and suspension would have caused severe disruption to its food supply.
 Britain imported about 25–30% of its grain ("corn" in British English), and poor crops in 1861 and 1862 in France made Britain even more dependent on shiploads from New York City.
 Furthermore, British banks and financial institutions in the City of London had financed many projects such as railways in the US.
 There were fears that war would result in enormous financial losses as investments were lost and loans defaulted on.

 Britain's shortage of cotton was partially made up by imports from India and Egypt by 1863.
 The Trent Affair led to the Lyons-Seward Treaty of 1862, an agreement to clamp down hard on the Atlantic slave trade by using the US Navy and the Royal Navy.